📰 Renewable Energy NewsRE News

 Does solar make sense in Minnesota's winters?

 Yes.
 Minnesota averages ~1,250 kWh per installed kW per year — comparable to Pennsylvania or northern Ohio.
 Snow shedding from properly-pitched panels is fast (panels are darker than the roof and warm under the snow).
-Annual production is concentrated April–October but works out across the year with full net metering.
+Annual production is concentrated April–October but works out across the year with net metering.